This allergy free gravy is made with wheat and dairy free substitutes so it is free of the top 8 allergens but not free of flavor!

 - 1/4 cup gluten free all purpose flour

-- 4 cups gluten free broth (beef, chicken, vegetable)
+- 2 cups gluten free broth (beef, chicken, vegetable) plus extra to get to desired consistency

 - If roasting a turkey, chicken or roast, remove it from the roasting pan to a cutting board to rest before cutting.
 Remove as much fat from the roasting pan as possible.
 Reserve 1/4 cup of the fat drippings OR skip to the next step.